Diplex-master/zijacoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/smartinsider/zijacoin/tags) are created regularly to indicate new official, stable release versions of ZIJA.
+[Tags](https://github.com/smartinsider/diplexcoin/tags) are created regularly to indicate new official, stable release versions of DLX.

 Testing
 -------